combogangreal/BotCli/README.md

 # BotCli
-A cli written in Go to generate a discord.py bot
+A cli written in Python to generate a discord.py bot